 The risk of complications with LPI is extremely low compared with its benefits.
-Glare, which can be bothersome, may occur if the iridotomy is not placed superiorly enough for the upper eyelid to cover it.
+Glare, which can be bothersome, may occur.

-The drug and surgical treatments are the same as with open-angle glaucoma.
-Laser trabeculoplasty is relatively contraindicated if the angle is so narrow that additional PAS may form after the laser procedure.
+The medications and full-thickness incisional surgical treatments used for angle-closure glaucoma are the same as those used for open-angle glaucoma.
+However, laser trabeculoplasty is relatively contraindicated if the angle is so narrow that additional peripheral anterior synechiae may form after the laser procedure.
 Typically, partial-thickness procedures are not indicated.

 Angle-closure glaucoma can develop acutely, intermittently, or chronically.

-Suspect acute angle-closure glaucoma based on clinical findings and confirm it by measuring IOP.
+Suspect acute angle-closure glaucoma based on clinical findings and confirm it by measuring intraocular pressure.